MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-xrm-tooling-execute-actions.md

 ---
-title: "Use XRM tooling to execute actions in Common Data Service (Common Data Service for Apps) | Microsoft Docs"
+title: "Use XRM tooling to execute actions in Common Data Service (Common Data Service) | Microsoft Docs"
 description: "Object of CrmServiceClient class can be used to perform create, retrieve, update and delete operations on Common Data Service data" ms.custom: "" ms.date: 03/20/2019